 Much of the Renaissance architecture of Urbino was influenced by some of the biggest names of the time.
 For example, its walls followed the designs of Leonardo Da Vinci.
 Notably, it was also the birthplace of the painter Raphael, the site of which is now a museum.
 It was under the portico of Raphael’s childhood home that the last of the papal army resisted Italian unification in September 1860.

 Today, much of Urbino is charmingly frozen in its cultural heyday, allowing visitors to immerse themselves in this period.
-The city is home to numerous palaces, the most famous of which is Palazzo Ducale, a fairytale-esque structure begun in the fifteenth century which is now home to a national art museum.
+The city is home to numerous palaces, the most famous of which is Palazzo Ducale, a turreted fairytale-esque structure begun in the 15th century which is now home to a national art museum.

 Whilst in Urbino do not forget to also visit its cathedral or ‘Duomo’ and the 14th century Albornoz Fortress.

 For those driving, Urbino is found along the E78 and SS73bis motorway between Arezzo and Fano on the eastern coast, about a 3 hour drive from Florence or 2 hours from Bologna.
 A great way to get around Urbino is by renting an e-bike or hopping onto one of the 3, 9, 11, 13, 17 or 18 buses.